Optional Protocol on the Involvement of Children in Armed Conflict

 At present, 166 countries have ratified the Optional Protocol on the involvement of children in armed conflict.
 There are 18 countries that have neither signed nor ratified the protocol and 13 countries that have signed but are yet to ratify.

 To see the list of countries, click here.

 Zero under 18 Campaign

 To further support this campaign, the Office of the Special Representative of the Secretary-General for Children and Armed Conflict launched the campaign Zero under 18, to achieve universal ratification of the Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict (OPAC).
-This campaign ended in 2012 and generated 21 new ratifications for the Optional Protocol.
+This campaign ended in 2012 and, along with outreach achieved through the Global Campaign, generated 21 new ratifications for the Optional Protocol.